AppointmentGuru/AppointmentGuru-Website/help/adding-invoice-line-items.md

 # Adding invoice line items

 Some invoices may require more detail in the form of line items.
-These can be added via the Appointment, Client or when you create the specific invoice - all of them work the same way.
+These can be added via the Appointment, Client or when you create the specific invoice - all work the same way.

 ## After navigating to the invoice editing screen you can: